 Patty Murray became the first woman to chair the Senate Committee on Veterans' Affairs, a position she held until 2013.

-Maria Cantwell of Edmonds became the first woman to chair the Senate Committee on Indian Affairs, a position she held until February 12, 2014, when she became chair of the Senate Committee on Small Business and Entrepreneurship.
+Maria Cantwell of Edmonds became the first woman to chair the Senate Committee on Indian Affairs, a position she held until February 12, 2014.
+She then chaired the Senate Committee on Small Business and Entrepreneurship until 2015.